Willie Sutton: Career in crime

 Sutton also conducted a Broadway jewelry store robbery in broad daylight, impersonating a postal telegraph messenger.
 Sutton's other disguises included a police officer, messenger and maintenance man.
 He usually arrived at banks or stores shortly before they opened for business.

 Sutton was apprehended on February 5, 1934, and was sentenced to serve 25 to 50 years in the Eastern State Penitentiary in Philadelphia, Pennsylvania, for the machine gun robbery of the Corn Exchange Bank.
 On April 3, 1945, Sutton was one of 12 convicts who escaped the institution through a tunnel.
 The convicts broke through to the other side during daylight hours, and were spotted immediately by a passing police patrol.
 The 12 men were forced to quickly flee the scene, with all being quickly apprehended.
 Sutton was recaptured the same day by Philadelphia police officer Mark Kehoe.

 Sentenced to life imprisonment as a fourth time offender, Sutton was transferred to the Philadelphia County Prison, Holmesburg section of Philadelphia, Pennsylvania.
 On February 10, 1947, Sutton and other prisoners dressed as prison guards carried two ladders across the prison yard to the wall after dark.
 When the prison's searchlights hit him, Sutton yelled, "It's all right!"
 No one stopped him.

-On March 20, 1950, Sutton was the eleventh listed of the FBI's FBI Ten Most Wanted Fugitives, created only a week earlier, on March 14.
+On March 20, 1950, Sutton was the eleventh listed of the FBI's Ten Most Wanted Fugitives, created only a week earlier, on March 14.

 During February 1952, Sutton was captured by police after having been recognized on a subway and followed by Arnold Schuster, a 24-year-old Brooklyn clothing salesman and amateur detective.
 Schuster later appeared on television and described how he had assisted in Sutton's apprehension.
-Albert Anastasia, Mafia boss of the Gambino crime family, disliked Schuster because he was a "rat" and a "squealer".
+Albert Anastasia, Mafia boss of the Gambino crime family, disliked Schuster because he was a "rat" and a "squealer."
 According to Mafia renegade and first major government informant, Joe Valachi, Anastasia ordered the murder of Schuster, who was then shot dead outside his home on March 9, 1952.

 Judge Peter T. Farrell presided over a 1952 trial in which Sutton was convicted of the 1950 robbery of $63,942 (equal to $ presently) from a bank of the Manufacturers Trust Company in Sunnyside, Queens.
 He received a sentence of 30 to 120 years in Attica State Prison.

 While in prison, Sutton wrote "I, Willie Sutton", a book about his life and career.
 Co-authored with Quentin Reynolds, the book was published in 1953.

 In December of 1969, Farrell ruled that Sutton's good behavior, along with his deteriorating health, justified commuting his sentence to time served.
 At the hearing Sutton responded, "Thank you, your Honor.
 God bless you," and wept as he was led out of the court building.

-In 1976, Sutton published his second book, "Where the Money Was", co-authored with Edward Linn.
+In 1976, Sutton published his second book, Where the Money Was, co-authored with journalist Ed Linn.